 - So you are like barter?

 We ask our members for a donation of $25 and 2 time dollars a year to help pay the rent, heat, lights, office supplies, CIMA insurance (This insurance covers our members in case they are injured while providing or receiving a service), and fund programs and part time staff.
-Members may give two additional hours instead of the $25, or may ask to be forgiven the donation all together.
-(We want everyone to be able to participate.)
+Members may give two additional hours instead of the $25 if they are financially unable to donate money.

 Our members provide almost any service imaginable; health care, dog walking, legal advice, cooking, accounting, sewing, computer services, home repair, tutoring, gardening, photography, the list keeps growing.
 Everyone has valuable skills to share.
 You can search our list of available services by clicking here.

 Everyone!
 Our membership is open to people of all ages, abilities, and backgrounds.
 Over 2,500 families, organizations, businesses, groups and individuals in the greater Portland region have already participated.
 All new members must attend an orientation session to help familiarize them with the Hour Exchange, and begin meeting other members.
-Orientations are normally held the second and fourth Tuesday of the month at 10am and 6pm and only last an hour.
-Click here to find out about orientations and to apply online.
+Orientations are normally held the third Monday of the month from 5:30-6:30 followed by an all member potluck.
+Click here to find out about our orientation schedule.

 You can log your hours and search for services online using hOurworld online software developed by fellow member Stephen Beckett.
 Accessing our online software is simple and easy and will be covered in your orientation.
 We also have E-buddies to assist members who have difficulty accessing or navigating hOurworld.
 If you would like to learn more about our online software, go to www.hourworld.org or check out the Software Guide.